nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 >
 #
 > No      Person shall be     a   Representative who     shall not   have   attained to the Age of
-# NPrSg/P NSg    VX    NSg/VX D/P NSg/J          NPrSg/I VX    NSg/C NSg/VX V/J      P  D   NSg P
+# NPrSg/P NSg    VX    NSg/VX D/P J              NPrSg/I VX    NSg/C NSg/VX V/J      P  D   NSg P
 > twenty five Years , and been  seven Years a   Citizen of the United States  , and who
 # NSg    NSg  NPl   .
 V/C NSg/V NSg   NPl   D/P NSg     P  D   J      NPrSg/V .
 V/C NPrSg/I
 > shall not   , when    elected , be     an  Inhabitant of that    State in        which he      shall be